AdamGonda/radix-links/talk.md

 can't use already existing terms, you probably have to invent something new

 11
-So a few things that you can find on their website
+So a few things that you can find on their website about Scrypto

 It's simple and secure